 The importance of data privacy in today’s business world cannot be overstated.
 In most of the world, personal data — such as credit card information or personal health information — is subject to data privacy laws.

 Data privacy laws specify how data should be collected, stored, and shared with third parties.
 The most widely discussed data privacy laws include:

 GDPR: The European Union’s General Data Protection Regulation (GDPR) is the most comprehensive data privacy law in effect.
 It applies to European Union citizens and all companies that do business with them, including countries not based in Europe.
-It gives individuals the right to determine what data organizations store, request they delete data, and receive notifications of data breaches.
+GDPR gives individuals the right to determine what data organizations store, request that organizations delete their data, and receive notifications of data breaches.
 Noncompliance may result in hefty fines and legal action.

-CCPA: Designed to protect the personal data of California residents, the California Consumer Privacy Act (CCPA) enables residents to ask organizations what personal data they have stored on them, delete it on request, and find out what data has been given to third parties.
-These measures apply to data gathered within the state.
+CCPA: The California Consumer Privacy Act (CCPA) is a state-level regulation in the United States.
+It enables California residents to ask organizations what personal data exists about them, delete it on request, and find out what data has been given to third parties.
+These measures apply to consumer data gathered within the state.

-You can read more about data privacy laws worldwide in the white paper GDPR, CCPA, and beyond: 16 practical steps to global data privacy compliance with Talend.
+Read more about data privacy laws in the white paper GDPR, CCPA, and beyond: 16 practical steps to global data privacy compliance with Talend.

 GDPR, CCPA and Beyond: 16 Practical Steps to Global Data Privacy Compliance with Talend now.

 Data privacy is related to, but not the same as, data security.
 They do have some overlapping obligations:

 - Access control: Preventing unauthorized access to and use of data is the cornerstone of privacy, and possible only through security.